Skip to main content

 Guernsey Nature Reserves

-In Les Vicheries lane can be found a series of small meadows, 15 of which are owned or leased and managed by La Société.
+La Société Guernesiaise began purchasing fields at Les Vicheries in 1978 and its holding has grown steadily since then, with 15 now owned or leased and managed by La Société.
 These meadows are relics of fields that would have been common up and down the west coast many years ago, before most were destroyed by development or intensive farming.
-Most of the fields here have only been managed by traditional methods for many years.
+Most of the fields have been managed by traditional methods for many years.
 No artificial fertilisers, herbicides or pesticides have been used.
-Very little cultivation has taken place and the fields have not been ploughed since the war.
+Very little cultivation has taken place and most fields have not been ploughed since the war.
 As a result, they have maintained their original flora and are very colourful in spring.

 BUS ROUTES: 61, 91, 92, 93, 94